maayan-t8/markdown-site/content/blog/setup-guide.md

 This guide walks you through forking [this markdown site](https://github.com/waynesutton/markdown-site), setting up your Convex backend, and deploying to Netlify.
 The entire process takes about 10 minutes.

-**How publishing works:** Once deployed, you write posts in markdown, run `npm run sync`, and they appear on your live site immediately.
+**How publishing works:** Once deployed, you write posts in markdown, run `npm run sync` for development or `npm run sync:prod` for production, and they appear on your live site immediately.
 No rebuild or redeploy needed.
 Convex handles real-time data sync, so all connected browsers update automatically.

 ## Table of Contents